 Utilising the abandoned early vocals, Born To Make You Happy was reproduced with an acoustic guitar accompaniment.
 It’s an interesting glimpse at what might have been, had the original premise for the debut album stuck.
 There are new vocal arrangements, additional ad-libs and of course the iconic throat-clearing intro.

 What we really need to talk about here is the accompanying music video for Born To Make You Happy.
-On the surface a pleasantly unremarkable affair, apparently choregraphed by someone oblivious to the actual tempo of the song, since Britney and her dancers move at double the speed of the vocals – and of course we all spent hours perfecting that shoulder-shimmy into twirl.
+On the surface, a pleasantly unremarkable affair, apparently choreographed by someone oblivious to the actual tempo of the song, since Britney and her dancers move at double the speed of the vocals – and of course, we all spent hours perfecting that shoulder-shimmy into a twirl.
 But the music video hides rarely mentioned secret: few people noticed that Britney is shown PREGNANT at the start of the video.